TexasPolk CountyCourt Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of citizens decides your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge makes the decision.
+• Jury vs. Bench Trial: You have the right to a jury trial, or you can choose to have a bench trial where the judge decides the case.

-• Common Defenses: Common defenses in DUI cases include challenging the validity of the traffic stop, questioning the accuracy of the breath or blood test, and arguing that the prosecution lacks sufficient evidence to prove intoxication.
+• Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breath or blood test, arguing that the officer lacked probable cause to stop you, or demonstrating that your driving was not impaired.

-• Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case.
-A typical trial may last from one to several days.
+• Typical Trial Length: The length of a DUI trial can vary, but most trials last several days.

 Penalties for DUI in Polk County, TX

-The penalties for DUI in Polk County are determined by Texas law and can vary depending on the number of prior offenses.
+The penalties for DUI in Texas are determined by state law and can vary depending on the circumstances of the offense.

 First Offense

-• Jail Time: Under TX law, a first-offense DUI (Driving While Intoxicated) is a Class B misdemeanor, punishable by a jail sentence of 72 hours to 180 days.
+• Jail Time: TX law §49.04 specifies a first DUI offense carries a potential jail sentence of 3 to 180 days.

-• Other Requirements: You may also be required to complete a DWI education course, perform community service, and install an Ignition Interlock Device (IID) on your vehicle.
+• Other Requirements: You may be required to complete a DUI education program, perform community service, and install an Ignition Interlock Device (IID), especially if your Blood Alcohol Content (BAC) was 0.15% or higher.

 Second Offense

-• Jail Time: The potential jail sentence increases to 30 days to one year.
+• Jail Time: The potential jail sentence increases to 30 days to 1 year.

 Third Offense